otaprotocol/actioncodes/docs/codegen/classes/CodeGenerator.md

 `string`

-The code to validate
+The code to validate (can include prefix)

 #### Returns

 `boolean`

-True if code is valid, false otherwise
+True if numeric part is valid, false otherwise

 ***